xxOrpheus/ScalarPHP/README.md

 ?>
 ```

-### The advantage of something like this is that you can type-hint, unlike primitive types.
+### The advantage of something like this is that you can type-hint, unlike with primitive types.

 ```php
 <?php